jperkin/www.perkin.org.uk/_posts/2008-12-09-jumpstart-from-osx.markdown

 type of install to perform at startup.
 My file listed below has 3 choices:

 * Unattended install using a graphical environment (if available).
-The 'install' keyword after the kernel instructs it to perform an unattended install, so long as it can find the necessary settings from sysidcfg etc.
+The &ldquo;install&rdquo; keyword after the kernel instructs it to perform an unattended install, so long as it can find the necessary settings from sysidcfg etc.
-* As above, but force the use of the console and do not start a graphical environment (using the 'nowin' keyword)
+* As above, but force the use of the console and do not start a graphical environment (using the &ldquo;nowin&rdquo; keyword)
 * A manual install, so you need to go through the steps of layout out disks, selecting packages, etc.

 {% highlight console %}
 $ vi /install/tftpboot/boot/grub/menu.lst